Yearly Archives: 2026

 Understanding Neural Computations Through The Eye of a Fly

-Title: Understanding Neural Computations Through The Eye of a Fly Speaker: Marion Silies Time: February 19, 2026,16:30 Place: Aysel Sabuncu Brain Research Center Seminar Room (SC-106) Abstract: Our research aims to understand how the nervous system performs behaviorally relevant computations.
-In the human brain, billions of neurons are connected via even more […]
+Speaker: Marion Silies Time: February 19, 2026,16:30 Place: Aysel Sabuncu Brain Research Center Seminar Room (SC-106) Abstract: Our research aims to understand how the nervous system performs behaviorally relevant computations.
+In the human brain, billions of neurons are connected via even more connections.
+To reduce this complexitiy we study the brain of […]

 Read More